Planning a California desert road trip?

 We hope you found some ideas here to help you plan your own road trip through the California deserts.
 It is a spectacular road trip and we know you will enjoy it!
 If you have questions, let us know in the comments!

-Planning to explore more of California?
+Looking for more California road trip ideas?
 Check out some of our other day-by-day California road trip itineraries!